 A: Such aspects would need to be considered on a case by case basis, as each company's circumstances will differ.
-Note that the funding must be specific to the DTIF project, i.e., not allocated to other projects.
+Note that the funding must be specific to the DTIF project, i.e., not allocated to other projects, and that other State or EU grants cannot be used as matched funding.